yu2/100-days-of-code/log.md

 **Today's Progress** Made a tennis court with accurate dimensions with css, mostly using borders.
 Learning to use viewport units made it a lot easier.

+## Day 16: August 15, 2017

+**Today's Progress**: Practiced using flexbox layout.

+## Day 17: August 17, 2017

+**Today's Progress**: Practiced more with flexbox and started using CSS animations and the CSS filter property.
+Also experimented with event listeners.